rudolfsg/blog/posts/static site generator.md

 To generate a static site we:
 1. Parse markdown files and transform into html with a library like [pulldown-cmark](https://github.com/raphlinus/pulldown-cmark)
-2. Insert them into an html template with a templating library, for Rust [tera](https://github.com/Keats/tera) is a popular choice
+2. Insert them into an html template with a templating library, [tera](https://github.com/Keats/tera) is a popular choice
 3. Create site index, copy over assets

 To make the site pretty we add a `style.css` and a font or two and we're done with the basics.

 ## Syntax highlighting

 By default `pulldown-cmark` detects code blocks, however, it won't highlight the syntax.
-Luckily this is simple to adjust - `pulldown-cmark` outputs _events_ during parsing, one of which is a [code block](https://docs.rs/pulldown-cmark/latest/pulldown_cmark/enum.Tag.html#variant.CodeBlock).
+Luckily this is simple to adjust: `pulldown-cmark` outputs _events_ during parsing, one of which is a [code block](https://docs.rs/pulldown-cmark/latest/pulldown_cmark/enum.Tag.html#variant.CodeBlock).
 Once we hit this event we can override the default behaviour by feeding the code string block into a [highlighter](https://crates.io/crates/syntect) and outputting colorised html.
 Also, I've set code block font to [Jetbrains Mono](https://www.jetbrains.com/lp/mono/) which supports ligatures.

-Now we can have nice code snippets:
+This gives us nice code snippets:

 ```rust
 pub struct EventIterator<'a, I: Iterator<Item = Event<'a>>> {